 In Slovenia, the Lotto has a jackpot cap.
-If the sum reaches 5 million euro and there’s still no winner, it will roll down towards the other prize tiers instead of rolling over towards the upcoming weekly drawing.
+If the sum reaches 5 million euros and there’s still no winner, it will roll down toward the other prize tiers instead of rolling over toward the upcoming weekly drawing.

-The maximum amount of 5 million euro was won on July 8, 2015.
+The maximum amount of 5 million euros was won on July 8, 2015.
 The winner was from Koper.
-The second biggest prize in the history of the game was 4.87 million euro and it fell on January 29, 2012 in Maribor.
+The second biggest prize in the history of the game was 4.87 million euros and it fell on January 29, 2012, in Maribor.

 All other prize tiers depend on the number of tickets purchased for the respective drawing and the number of winners per prize tier.